khonsulabs/.github/profile/README.md

 ### Designing for Modularity

 We strongly believe in building for re-use.
-As we stated in our vision, we are prepared for the possibility that we can't make money building a game.
+As we stated earlier, we are prepared for the possibility that we can't make money building a game.
 We still strongly believe in the platform we're buliding it with, and we could see ourselves using [BonsaiDb][bonsaidb] and [Gooey](gooey) for other things than building [Cosmic Verge][cosmicverge].

 #### User and Permissions Management